Grant Guidelines

 Beginning in June 2025, our team will identify any additional organizations eligible for transitional grants.
 These grants will be approved in November 2025.

 For the 2025 transitional grants, our general focus areas remain unchanged.
-In 2025 we will offer general operating and some capital support in three focus areas: Children, youth and families; older adults; and arts & culture organizations.
+In 2025 we will offer general operating, program/project grants and some capital support in three focus areas: Children, youth and families; older adults; and arts & culture organizations.

 Funding Priorities